Skip to content

 14.4 IEC 62443 Security Framework

 The previous sections covered specific attack types and defenses.
-IEC 62443 provides the overarching framework that ties them together — a structured approach to assessing risk, defining security requirements, and verifying compliance across the entire industrial automation and control system.
+IEC 62443 ties these topics together.
+The framework offers a structured approach to assessing risk, defining security requirements, and verifying compliance across the entire industrial automation and control system.

 Key term:

-IEC 62443 defines four Security Levels (SL) based on the threat actor and the resources they would need to mount a successful attack:
+IEC 62443 defines 4 Security Levels (SL) based on the threat actor and the resources needed for a successful attack:

 LevelThreat ActorDescription